ibmendoza/ezdocs/README.md

 - Markdown to HTML (using Blackfriday tool)
 - Bootstrap 2 (United theme by default)
-- A local Web server (compile it in Go)
 - Static content but dynamically rendered at client-side using AJAX
 - Tree view of table of contents (left side bar)
 - Powered by highlight.js for syntax highlight